Bath Abbey

 - Value £19.35m

 A conservation methodology for the floor, which respected the Abbey fabric and the historic burials, needed to be based on a careful and thorough diagnosis of the structural issues.
-It has taken a range of bespoke approaches and physical trials to arrive at a sensitive yet robust solution.
+It took a range of bespoke approaches and physical trials to arrive at a sensitive yet robust solution.

 Opening the crypt

-Within the vaults, a series of reinforced concrete frames are used to open up the volumes, turning the formerly labyrinthine crypt into a far more flexible and useable space.
-The use of fair faced, exposed concrete complements the Bath Stone ashlar of the existing vault structures, while the complex shapes of the frames serve both a structural function and ensure the spaces retain their distinctive character and aesthetic.
+Within the vaults, a series of reinforced concrete frames were used to open up the volumes, turning the formerly labyrinthine crypt into a far more flexible and useable space.
+The use of fair-faced, exposed concrete complements the Bath Stone ashlar of the existing vault structures, while the complex shapes of the frames serve both a structural function and ensure the spaces retain their distinctive character and aesthetic.